Operation Sky Shield: Sky Shield I (1960)

 In late July 1960, the Department of Defense gave airlines an eight-week notice that it would mobilize an unprecedented number of combat aircraft in a training exercise so vast that it could succeed only if civil aircraft did not interfere and that the airlines should adjust their schedules accordingly and notify their reservation holders.
 An estimated 1,000 U.S. commercial flights – carrying around 37,000 passengers – and 700 general aviation aircraft were affected by this exercise.
 To comply with this, Canada had 310 flights with 3,000 passengers affected, and 31 foreign flights scheduled to land in North America were canceled.
 William B. Becker of the Air Transport Association (ATA) wrote that "[e]stimated cost figures from only nine of the many air carriers affected totalled approximately one-half million dollars."

 Operation Sky Shield took place as planned on September 10, 1960, from 1:00 a.m. to 7:00 a.m.
 CDT.
 The operation included 1,129 fighter scrambles which were flown by approximately 360 interceptors against the Strategic Air Command (SAC) strike force of Boeing B-47 Stratojets and Boeing B-52 Stratofortresses, which simulated an "enemy" (Soviet) force of 310 bombers.

-The response after the operation from the FAA and ATA was they would continue to support NORAD.
+The response after the operation from the Federal Aviation Administration (FAA) and ATA was they would continue to support NORAD.
 William Becker said "The airlines will continue to cooperate to the fullest extent where military requirements dictate the necessity.
 In the event that an exercise of the magnitude of Sky Shield is justified in the future, we strongly urge that a minimum of 90 days' advance notice be given.
 The exercise should be conducted on Saturday night-Sunday morning of a three-day holiday weekend."
 The American public also responded well, and when given a reasonable amount of time to reschedule their flights were fully understanding and supportive of the military defense operations.
 However, John Diefenbaker, who was the Canadian prime minister at the time of the operation, shared his objections to Sky Shield repeatedly until the Americans called off the operation on September 15.